Hariprasath2007-coder/NearMe/README.md

                 Limited located in Chennai, Tamil Nadu, India.
 It was opened in January 2013 and is the 2nd largest mall in the city.
 It was the fourth largest mall in India in 2018.
 It has a built up area of 1,000,000 square feet.
-Also there is a Palladium mall situated right next to it. s an 11-screen multiplex which is also Chennai's first IMAX screen.
-Palladium, the first luxury and premium luxury retail and entertainment destination of Chennai, was launched alongside Phoenix Marketcity as its second branch in the country after the Mumbai one.
+Also there is a .
 It is also located in the same compound of Phoenix Marketcity Chennai.</font>
         </p>
         <img src="market.png" width="700" height="400" title="Phoenix Marketcity">